GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/ha-vpn-over-interconnect/README.md

 This blueprint creates a complete HA VPN over Interconnect setup, which leverages IPSec to encrypt all traffic transiting through purposely-created VLAN Attachments.

-This blueprint supports Dedicated Interconnect - in case Partner Interconnect is used instead (hence the VLAN Attachments are already created), simply refer to the [net-ipsec-over-interconnect](../../../modules/net-ipsec-over-interconnect/) module documentation.
+This blueprint supports Dedicated Interconnect and Partner Interconnect.

+In case of Partner Interconnect only partial apply is possible at first, which creates the VLAN Attachments.
+Only once the partner connection is established it is possible to deploy HA VPN Gateway and all dependant resources.

 ## Managed resources and services